NonPlayerCtrl/Siemens-Tia-Portal-PID-Controller/README.md

 ## Work:
 After a long search I did not find an alternative.
 But with OSCAT as an inspiration, since it is actually quite simple, I rewrote the functions.
 I wrote it in TIA14 and 15 for the 1200 and 1500 CPU.
 Now I have everything in productive use and wanted to see what you think about it.
 My intention was not to make everyone happy, but to give something back.
 I learned a lot thanks to open libs (OSCAT) and it wouldn't be right if I don't share back.

+## Using instruction

+The controller produce a outputs from 0 to 100.
+If used with a binary actor you shoud use the clock generator for pulse width modulation.
+The PI controller is disigned to run alone.
+Usefull for pressure regulation.
+The controller should alwasys stoped with the reset input is the regulation loop is disturbed.
+This prevents the integral to windup.

+- ir_Input = The mesuered value of pressure or themperature
+- ir_Setpoint = The demanded value of pressure or themperature
+- ir_ProportionalGain = The proportional gain, a tuning parameter
+- ir_IntegrationGain = the integral gain, a tuning parameter
+- ir_DifferentialGain = the derivative gain, a tuning parameter
+- itime_DifferezialActionTime = the length of the derivative action, a tuning parameter
+- ib_Reset = empty the integral and sets the output to zero
+- or_Output = output value in % from 0 to 100

 ## Porting:
 Note on porting to Step-7, Codesys or similar:
 ```